ChunjingXiao/TwitterPopularity/README.md

 To get the predictive accuracy, (1) copy 2DataRandom\TweetTimeRtSparseCleanDepend under the folder 13LFMFeatureSyn.
 (2)  Execute 13LFMFeatureSyn\zLFMFeaturePerTweet.bat.
 And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.

+# 14LFMFeatureFull

+This is our extended Latent Factor Model.
+In this model, we exploit the three factors, the syntactic units, temporal information and neighborhood influence, and incorporate them into the basic LFM.

+To get the predictive accuracy, (1) copy 2DataRandom\TweetTimeRtSparseCleanDepend under the folder 14LFMFeatureSyn.
+(2) copy 2DataRandom\NeighborFeature under the folder 14LFMFeatureNei.
+(3)  Execute 14LFMFeatureSyn\zLFMFeaturePerTweet.bat.
+And the results (SEN, SPE and G-Mean) will be saved in computePerTweetSum.txt.

 # CNN Baseline